streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 #Modules

-Modules are a integral part of Streamr: They process the data emanating from event streams.
-All Streamr [services](#services) consist of streams (they provide the data) and modules (they process the data).
+Modules process the data emanating from event streams.
+All Streamr [canvases](#canvases) consist of streams (they provide the data) and modules (they process the data).

-A module is close akin to what you'd call a function, subroutine, procedure, or a method in many programming languages.
+A module is close akin to what you'd call a function, subroutine, procedure, or a method in various programming languages.
 In Streamr, modules are specialised computation units for handling streaming real-time data.
-A module may have one or more outputs, or it may take care of some side effect instead.
-A module processes its inputs as soon as it is activated.
+A module processes its inputs as soon as it is activated by the arrival of a new event.
+The module may have one or more outputs, or it may take care of some side effect instead.

-There’s no limitations on the number of module instances, i.e. on the number of of times the same module is used in a service or in different services.
+There’s no limitations on the number of module instances, i.e. on the number of of times the same module is used in a canvas or in different canvases.
 Different instances of the same module are independent of each other (unless one feeds data to the other).

 A module has an internal state, and it can and typically will update that state when it is executed.
 How this is done depends on the particular module.
-The statefulness is an important feature and one the key ingredients in real-time event stream processing.
+The statefulness is an important feature and one the key ingredients in real-time stream processing.

 ##Built-in modules